 Rapid virological PCR tests used 3-5 days after the onset of symptoms can help distinguish Zika from other viral infections.
 Other tests look for the presence of antibodies.
 Testing may take two to four weeks depending on a laboratory's workload.
 During a widespread outbreak, most people will be diagnosed clinically, based on their symptoms and recent history (for example, the virus is known to be circulating in the area).

 When the outbreak happened in 2016 in Brazil, the diagnosis of Zika was initially challenging because of the similar way the disease presents to Dengue fever and Chikungunya.
 Looking back, an outbreak of disease attributed to Dengue fever in Brazil in early 2015 may have actually included a number of Zika virus infections, meaning the disease was probably rampant earlier than previously thought.

 What Countries Are At Risk Of Zika?

 Why Did An Outbreak Occur in 2016?

-Although small and relatively minor outbreaks of Zika have previously been reported in tropical regions, the current outbreak in Brazil is unprecedented.
+Although small and relatively minor outbreaks of Zika had previously been reported in tropical regions, the outbreak that occurred in Brazil in 2016 was unprecedented.
 Why?

 Treatment For Zika

 Unfortunately, there is no specific medicine or vaccine available to treat Zika, and the best way to recover from the illness is to get plenty of rest, drink fluids to prevent dehydration, and to take acetaminophen to relieve pain.